Foods Not Safe for Cats & Dogs

 Avocados

-There are some worries that avocados contain a toxic principle known as Perin.
+There are some worries that avocados contain a toxic principle known as Perin Persin.
 There have not been any clinical tests on what consititutes a toxic dosage and it may be best to avoid avocado completely.

 Baby Food